Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Design Analysis

 It should also be observed that the phase of the correlation coefficient $C_{i,j}$ is not critical for evaluating FAS performance, since key metrics, such as channel capacity \cite{FAS} and multiplexing gain \cite{FAMA}, solely depend on the magnitudes of FAS port voltages.
 Therefore, the absolute value is introduced in (\ref{eqn2-5-a}), as

 and similarly for conventional FAS (\ref{eqn2-4}) becomes

 which serves as the final target expression for FAS correlation.

-Comparing equations (\ref{eqn2-5}) and (\ref{eqn2-4-a}), it can be observed that carefully selecting patterns that satisfy the specific spatial correlation requirements in (\ref{eqn2-4-a}), can also emulate spatially distributed FAS ports \cite{PRA-FAS}.
-This approach effectively converts spatial correlation between FAS ports into pattern correlation between patterns and was the approach taken in the PRA design for an FAS reported in \cite{PRA-FAS}.
-It also suggests that other approaches to obtaining the desired patterns for FAS can also be utilized, and conventional beamforming is one such alternative approach.
-Therefore, in this paper, we are proposing to utilize beamforming, instead of PRAs, for obtaining the required patterns for FAS.
-In particular, we are proposing finding appropriate excitation currents to feed fixed position antennas that can provide the required FAS patterns.
-As a result, the key is obtaining the beamforming excitation currents which in this work is performed with novel PRBFN structures.
+From equations (\ref{eqn2-5}) and (\ref{eqn2-4-a}), it can be observed that carefully selecting reconfigurable patterns that satisfy the spatial correlation given in (\ref{eqn2-4-a}), can emulate spatially distributed FAS ports \cite{PRA-FAS}.
+This approach effectively converts spatial correlation between FAS ports into pattern correlation between reconfigurable radiation patterns as depicted in Fig. \ref{FAS_Core}.
+PRA \cite{PRA-FAS} exploited this approach by utilizing reconfigurable antennas to provide FAS capable antenna systems.
+However, an obvious alternative approach is also possible that is based on conventional beamforming.
+Therefore, in this paper, a PRBFN is proposed to find appropriate excitation currents to feed a multi-port antenna that can provide $N$ reconfigurable radiation patterns meeting FAS spatial correlation requirements.

-In the remainder of this work, the development is for FAS transmitter configurations.
-We select this configuration because the pixel-based approach to FAS \cite{PRA-FAS} suffers from non-linearity when the transmit power is more than 15 dBm \cite{pixel0} due to the use of active components, while our novel PRBFN avoids that issue.
-The PRBFN approach can also be configured as a receiver (Rx) straightforwardly and that is described at the end of the paper.